Name: .................................................................................................

 • Sign any legal documents

-If a further appointment is needed for you to see your consultant it will be sent to you.
+If a further appointment is needed for you to see your consultant it

 The most common side effects from endoscopy procedures include: